-Under this style, your achievable power in each setting falls into one of five tiers, designated Low, Moderate, High, Epic, Deific.
-Many examples are given in a chart on the next page to help you determine what category a specific choice belongs to, but as always, you must use your best judgment.
+Under this style, your achievable power in each setting falls into one of five tiers: Low, Moderate, High, Epic, Deific.
+Examples are given in a chart on the next page to help you determine what category a choice belongs to, but as always, you must use your best judgment.